youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 An additional goal of this article is to provide a more complete example of the capability of shift registers and 7-segment displays using a program written in C. This program is significantly more advanced in this area than the Sunfounder code.
 This article will also provide this same program written in Go.

+If you haven't worked with LEDs before you should consider having a look at my [Raspberry Pi GPIO in Go and C - Blinking LED](http://10.0.0.223:1313/post/sunfoundergpionotesled/) first.
+That article covers the basics of using an LED with Raspberry Pi GPIO and the associated C and Go libraries which isn't discussed in this article.

 ## Prerequisites

 This section is repeated in all articles in my [Raspberry Pi GPIO series](https://youngkin.github.io/categories/gpio/).
 If you've already completed a project from one of these articles you can skim this section, looking only for required items not included in other projects, specifically the shift register and 7-segment display.